Skip to main content

 1. The Carbon Crime:

 Let's compare this with the emissions of burning a full-grown tree.
 Considering that each kg of wood emits 2 kg of CO2 when burned, and taking average weight of full grown trees as 3 tons, meaning it would emit 6 tons of CO2 when burned.
-The bitcoin network emits more CO2 than burning a full grown tree every two seconds!
+The bitcoin network emits more CO2 than burning a full grown tree every three seconds!

 2. The Water Crime:

-This is the crisis hidden in plain sight.
-Mining rigs need cooling, often with water.
+This means, the water footprint adds up even if Bitcoin mining is seemingly green on the top.
 Bitcoin's annual water footprint is estimated to be over 2 trillion liters.

 As an example, let's look at the water loss due to bitcoin mining activity near Seneca Lake, NY, US.
 For every 1 km2 of area, around 15 million liters of additional water is lost to evaporation every day.
 This water is more than enough to fulfill the daily requirement of 4 million people or young trees, or roughly 800,000 full-grown trees.